docker/machine/docs/drivers/aws.md

 -   `--amazonec2-region`: The region to use when launching the instance.
 -   `--amazonec2-vpc-id`: Your VPC ID to launch the instance in.
 -   `--amazonec2-zone`: The AWS zone to launch the instance in (i.e. one of a,b,c,d,e).
--   `--amazonec2-subnet-id`: AWS VPC subnet id.
+-   `--amazonec2-subnet-id`: AWS VPC subnet id (possibly several, comma-separated, e.g. subnet-aaaaaa,subnet-bbbbbb)..
 -   `--amazonec2-security-group`: AWS VPC security group name.
 -   `--amazonec2-open-port`: Make additional port number(s) accessible from the Internet.
 -   `--amazonec2-tags`: AWS extra tag key-value pairs (comma-separated, e.g. key1,value1,key2,value2).